marcnoon/LeWM/LeWM-Angular/README.md

 - **Connect Pins:** Click one pin, then another to draw a connection line.
 - **Delete:** Press Delete key to remove selected nodes or connections.
 - **Clear All:** Use "Clear Edges" button to remove all connections.
+- **Deselect:** Click blank canvas or press Escape key to deselect all nodes.

 ## Pin Edit Mode